English

 Health

-Yvonne Zuurbier
+Image of Yvonne Zuurbier

-Your body detoxifies naturally
+Your body naturally detoxifies

-There is a delicate balance between Phase 1 and Phase 2.
-For instance, if Phase 1 works well and Phase 2 does not, our body experiences an overload of toxins lingering too long in phase 1.
-This can lead to various complaints such as headaches, fatigue, skin problems, weight gain, brain fog, or sensitivity to medications and chemicals.
+There is a careful balance between Phase 1 and Phase 2.
+For instance, if Phase 1 works well and Phase 2 does not, our body has an overload of toxins that linger too long in phase 1.
+To learn more about how detoxification works, read our other blog: Clean start: how to detoxify your body

 Is detoxing necessary?

-When is detoxing a go or no-go?
+When is detoxing a go or no go?

 Fasting